What is mythicism?

 The truth is that Jesus really did exist.
-The truth is that Jesus is not a copy on ancient mythologies.
-The claims of mythicism are totally false, and like all lies, they are designed to catch the unsuspecting and shipwreck the faith of immature believers.
+The truth is that the Gospels are not copies of ancient mythologies.
+The claims of mythicism are totally false, and, like all lies, they are designed to catch the unsuspecting and shipwreck the faith of immature believers.
 The only sure way to recognize the lies is to be intimately familiar with the Truth.
 We do this by seeking truth in everything and comparing everything we hear with the Word of God, just as the Bereans did.
 “These were more fair-minded than those in Thessalonica, in that they received the word with all readiness, and searched the Scriptures daily to find out whether these things were so.
-Therefore many of them believed, and also not a few of the Greeks, prominent women as well as men” (Acts 17:11-12).
+Therefore many of them believed, and also not a few of the Greeks, prominent women as well as men” (Acts 17:11–12).

 I Don't Have Enough Faith to be an Atheist by Norm Geisler and Frank Turek and Logos Bible Software.